 It’s a little simpler if your vacation home is somewhere warm.

 But if it’s located in a colder climate, like Colorado or Upstate New York, you’ll need to take a few more steps to prepare your property for changes in temperature.

 You should get your furnace professionally serviced on a yearly basis, install a programmable thermostat, and check on your insulation, especially in attics, basements, and crawl spaces.

-If you really want to keep your vacation home protected, you should also consider installing Notion sensors around the home.
+If you really want to help keep your vacation home protected, you should also consider installing Notion sensors around the home.

-The moment your room temperature monitoring sensor detects a change in temperature, Notion will send you an alert that the room has become too hot or too cold.
+When your room temperature monitoring sensor detects a change in temperature, Notion will send you an alert that the room has become too hot or too cold.